 - Wednesday: The daily market and the Silk Series that focuses on fashion and art

-- Thursday: Antique market with collectible vintage and retro pieces.
+- Thursday: An antiques market with collectible vintage and retro pieces.

-- Sunday: The market's busiest day features up to 100 stalls.
+- Saturday to Tuesday: The daily market.
+The market's busiest day, Sunday, features up to 100 stalls.

 Where to Eat

 - Chop'd for fresh breakfast and lunches, eggs, salads, and a tasty brunch menu

 - Wright Brothers for delicious seafood